Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 📌 Executive Summary: The 3 Ways to Extend

-- Conservatory: The budget-friendly choice (£15k+), perfect for sunny garden rooms but thermally limited unless upgraded.
+- Conservatory: The budget-friendly choice (£15k+), perfect for sunny garden rooms but thermally limited unless upgraded with solar glass.

-- The Hybrid (hup!): The 2025 winner.
-Offers the solidity of an extension with the speed of a conservatory build, solving the “too hot/too cold” problem permanently.
+- The Hybrid (hup!): The 2026 winner.
+Offers the robust solidity of an extension with the rapid speed of a conservatory build, solving the “too hot/too cold” problem permanently.

-In 2025, there is a third way.
-The “Hybrid” extension—utilizing advanced systems like hup!—is changing the game for homeowners who want the best of both worlds.
+In 2026, there is a distinct third way.
+The “Hybrid” extension—utilizing advanced systems like hup!—is changing the game for homeowners who want the absolute best of both worlds.

 Table of Contents